-- Bleach's API is simpler. - Bleach's sanitizer allows a map to be provided for ALLOWED_ATTRIBUTES, giving you a lot more control over sanitizing attributes: you can sanitize attributes for specific tags, you can sanitize based on value, etc. - Bleach's sanitizer always alphabetizes attributes, but uses an alphabetizer that works with namespaces the html5lib one is broken in that regard. - Bleach's sanitizer always quotes attribute values because that's the safe thing to do.
+- Bleach's sanitizer always alphabetizes attributes, but uses an alphabetizer that works with namespaces the html5lib one is broken in that regard. - Bleach's sanitizer always quotes attribute values because that's the safe thing to do.
 The html5lib one makes that configurable.
-In this case, Bleach doesn't make something configurable that isn't safe. - Bleach's sanitizer has a very restricted set of ALLOWED_PROTOCOLS by default. html5lib has a much more expansive one that Bleach's authors claim is less safe. - html5lib.filters.sanitizer.Filter's sanitize_css is broken and doesn't work.
+In this case, Bleach doesn't make something configurable that isn't safe. - Bleach's sanitizer has a very restricted set of ALLOWED_PROTOCOLS by default. html5lib has a much more expansive one that Bleach's authors claim is less safe. - html5lib.filters.sanitizer.Filter's sanitize css is broken and doesn't work.